laterz-f/labwebsite/index.md

 %}

 {% capture text %}
-Our team is made up by people with diverse background and skills.\
+Our team is made up by people with diverse background and skills.
-We work in synergy to ensure an inclusive environment for producing great science and have fun!
+We work in synergy to ensure an inclusive environment for doing great science and have fun!

 {%
   include link.html